WEHI-labatlab/HandE/README.md

 # MIBI scanning GUI

 ## Aim
-The aim of this project is to make configuring MIBI scans easier for a biologist.
+The aim of this project is to assist MIBI operators with field of view (FoV) selection based on reference images.

 ## Software Requirements
 The user is expected to have Anaconda3 installed.
 If you have not installed Anaconda3, you can find it here